 Heart failure is not an exact term.
 Heart failure is a general umbrella term and may develop as a complication of various conditions.
-Conditions that cause heart failure affect the ability of the heart to function well as a pump.
-Conditions that may cause heart failure include the following:
+Conditions that cause heart failure affect the heart's ability to function well as a pump.

 Coronary heart disease (CHD) is the most common, or main, cause of heart failure.
 In particular, heart failure may develop after a heart attack (myocardial infarction).
 See the separate leaflets called Angina and Heart Attack (Myocardial Infarction) for more details.